VictorBerbenets/Cache/README.md

 **capacity** - capacity of the cache
 **size** - size of incoming data
 number1 number2 ... - keys
-At the end, the program prints number of hits to std::cout.
+At the end, the program prints number of hits to stdout.
 ## How to run tests:
 ### 1)
 ```